jstawsky/jstawsky/README.md

 Hi, I’m @jstawsky (Joaquin Stawsky)
-<br>  I recently recieved a B.S.
+<br>  I recently received a B.S.
 Magna Cum Laude in Mathematics (Emphasis in Science [Astronomy]) from San Diego State University with a Distinction in Mathematics.
 In the following public repositories you will find a collection of professional and personal projects, which I contribute to as they come.
 As a result of NDAs signed and Academic Integrity agreements I am not able to display many of my best works here, but I hope you can find what you are looking for.
 </br>
 Always open to starting new projects, you can reach me by:
 - email: joaquinstawsky@gmail.com